 While in graduate school, Caitlin worked as a Behavioral Interventionist with children with ASD, where she was trained in CPI and gained experience in managing a variety of behaviors from self-injurious to eloping.
 Her practicums in the Master's program spanned schools and private clinics, with both children and adults in areas of speech and language including articulation, language, ASD, Down Syndrome, and AAC.
 Caitlin has had experience in both in-person and telehealth sessions.

-Caitlin is currently completing her Clinical Fellowship Year (CFY) at Star Speech & Occupational Therapy to receive her Certificate of Clinical Competence (CCC).
+Caitlin completed her Clinical Fellowship Year (CFY) at Star Speech & Occupational Therapy and received her Certificate of Clinical Competence (CCC).
 She specializes in language and communication for children with ASD and is learning more about AAC to help those who are nonverbal find their voice.
 Caitlin's goal upon entering the field of speech and language pathology was to help children like her sister and it is a goal that she continues to uphold to this day!

 When she is not at Star Speech, Caitlin enjoys seeing friends and family, playing with her dogs, horseback riding, drawing, and playing video games on her Nintendo Switch!

 Lauren graduated with her masters degree in Communication Sciences and Disorders in 2019 from Cal State University of Los Angeles.
 She hasn’t lived in Idaho very long but she enjoys serving the people in her community.
 In her years of working as an SLP she has gained experience in early language development with preschool to elementary aged groups.
 She has recently found a passion for working with adolescents and teaching pragmatic social skills.
 When she is not busy being an SLP, she is working on her flower farm with her husband and family.
 She enjoys family time, playing with her dog “Gemma” and being creative!